-- Obtain approval from campus principal or supervisor to attend the course. - The course provider must be a TEA-approved provider and provide written documentation of the participant's attendance indicating: - CPE provider's name and provider number (CPE provider number for school districts, charters, private schools, and institutions of higher education is their assigned County/district number); - Employee's name; - Date and content of the activity; - Number of clock hours that count toward satisfying CPE requirements; and - Authorizing signature - Register for the course. - Complete all requirements for attendance of the course. - Submit a request for credit by adding a new portfolio entry in Eduphoria!
-Strive (see Appendix D) that includes a copy of the course attendance certificate. - Credit will be reviewed by the Teaching and Learning Department to determine eligibility for approval of credit.
+- Obtain approval from campus principal or supervisor to attend the course. - The course provider must be a TEA-approved provider and provide written documentation of the participant's attendance indicating: - CPE provider's name and provider number (CPE provider number for school districts, charters, private schools, and institutions of higher education is their assigned County/district number); - Employee's name; - Date and content of the activity; - Number of clock hours that count toward satisfying CPE requirements; and - Authorizing signature - Complete all requirements for attendance of the course. - Submit a request for credit by adding a new portfolio entry in Strive (see Appendix D). - Credit will be reviewed by the Teaching and Learning Department to determine eligibility for approval of credit. - o Credit will not be approved for courses taken prior to the current school year.